Krishuthapa/tsc-company-hierarchy/README.md

 # tsc-company-hierarchy
-Using typescript to display company hierarchy and alter the hierarchy
+Using typescript to display company hierarchy and alter the hierarchy.
+Used the concept of DFS supported by recursion to solve the problem.

 Main file for execution : https://github.com/Krishuthapa/tsc-company-hierarchy/blob/main/scripts/EmployeeOrgApp.ts